danjgale/nii-masker/README.md

 **Required parameters**
 -  `ouput_dir`, specified by command-line only
 - `input_files`, can be specified by the command-line or by a configuration file
-- `mask_img`, can be specified by the command-line or by a configuration file
+- `roi_file`, can be specified by the command-line or by a configuration file

 All other arguments are optional.